 Our expert pick

-- Car camping and campervan holidays are on the rise, with many of us opting for a splash of luxury camping gear when doing so.
-Nothing says luxury camping lantern quite like the Biolite BaseLantern XL and Power Bank.
+- Car camping and campervan holidays are on the rise, with many of us opting for a sweet little haul of luxury camping gear when doing so.
+To us, nothing says luxury camping lantern quite like the Biolite BaseLantern XL and Power Bank.

-- This durable, Bluetooth lantern brings smart lighting to the outdoors, enabling you (via app or integrated controls on the lantern) to customise the lighting colour and the lighting schedule.
+- This durable Bluetooth lantern brings smart lighting to the wilds, enabling you (via app or integrated controls on the lantern) to customise the lighting colour and the lighting schedule.
 It also offers sleep timers and proximity activation.